shazow/whatsabi/README.md

   fail to detect function selectors.
 Note that functions are not a native thing in the EVM, but rather it's an abstraction layer built on top of it by compilers.
-* This library does not try to guess the function arguments, if any.
-That would be a cool addition in the future!
+* ~~This library does not try to guess the function arguments, if any.
+That would be a cool addition in the future!~~ There are some attempts to guess the presence of inputs and outputs, but no types yet.
+The `bytes` type is used as a placeholder for now.

 ## Development